Control whether or not emails from within your database are sent via the Workbooks server, or your own server. We recommend the latter

 The failure page will be redirected to with query parameters added to the URL, for example:

-When using web-to-case the success page is redirected to complete with query parameters added to in the URL identifying the case which was created (the case_reference).
+When using web-to-case the success page is redirected to complete with query parameters added to in the URL identifying the case which was created (the case_reference), for example:

 If you have the capability to have server generated pages then you could create a page that rendered these messages to your end user.
 This would require that you created a page using a server side technology such as PHP, .NET or JSP.